How to Clean Carpet With Baking Soda

 How Often Should You Clean Carpet With Baking Soda?

 Maintaining a fresh carpet with baking soda is simple and cost-effective; however, the frequency of use depends on your household’s activity level and specific needs.
-Here’s a simple guide to help you determine the right frequency:
+Here are a few tips that help you decide the right frequency of cleaning your carpet:

 High-Traffic Areas & Homes With Pets